 Adventure Cruises in Portugal

 In Portugal, cruises are found in two distinct areas, the mainland of Portugal in the region of Porto and the Douro Valley or cruises around Portugal’s outlying islands of Madeira and the Azores archipelago.
-These two locations are as diverse as the country itself, and there is so much to see and experience on either type of small ship cruise.
+These two locations are as diverse as the country, and there is much to see and experience on either type of small-ship cruise.
 Porto and Douro are a cultural and culinary adventure with tours of wine cellars and the opportunity to taste local delicacies and explore the beautiful green countryside littered with tiny shrines, ruins, and churches.
 A small ship cruise around Portugal’s islands enjoys the fascinating culture of these remote outposts historically occupied by the Portuguese with the archaeological sites to show for it.
-On the islands, a massive attraction of a small ship cruise is the range of marine life that can be seen when traveling around Madeira and the Azores.
-Huge pods of whales, dolphins, and flocks of sea birds can be seen close to the islands or sometimes following your small ship cruise itself.
+On the islands, a massive attraction of a small ship cruise is the range of marine life around Madeira and the Azores.
+Huge pods of whales, dolphins, and flocks of sea birds can be seen close to the islands or sometimes following your small ship cruise.

 Best Portugal cruises and areas to visit

 Porto and Douro